 Bottlefeeding the Breastfed Baby

 Every new mom has heard of dreaded "nipple confusion" - where a baby gets a bottle and then begins to have difficulty breastfeeding.
 In reality, there is a lot more going on than confusion over nipples.
 And babies can begin to experience difficulty transitioning between breast and bottle at any age, not just during the newborn period.
 Here are 5 tips to help the breastfed baby go back and forth between breast and bottle, and receive nutrition from a bottle in a nurturing, healthy way.
 Keep in mind, it is best to wait to introduce bottles until baby is 4-8 weeks old, after breastfeeding is established and going well unless a lactation consultant has recommended starting earlier.
-After this point, if mother will be returning to work eventually, someone else (such as daddy) should offer baby a bottle once a day to keep baby familiar with bottles.
+Beginning at 2 months of age, if mother will be returning to work eventually, baby should be offered a bottle once a day to keep baby familiar with bottles.

 Our Top 5 Bottlefeeding Tips